 Free Mental Health Support

 The constant changes and updates that come with COVID-19 can be overwhelming.
 The Access & Crisis Line serves all of San Diego County and is available 24/7 to help individuals in crisis and to offer mental health support.
 It’s confidential and free of charge.
 Call 888-724-7240 to speak with someone or visit their website to learn more.

 County Launches COVID-19 Text Message Alert System

-County residents can now receive information about the novel coronavirus via text thanks to the County COVID-19 public information text message alert system.
-The system allows County health officials to send real-time information about COVID-19 in the region.
+County residents can receive information about the novel coronavirus via text through the County COVID-19 public information text message alert system.
 To sign up to receive the messages, text COSD COVID19 to 468-311.

 Poway Unified School District